 Let me just start by saying how refreshing it is to have clean, organized and functional spaces to do our everyday tasks.
+Welcome to my DIY laundry room on a budget post!
 I have been blown away by how much redoing my laundry room and family command center would impact our daily life!
 I was saving up our pennies to purchase a new washer and dryer and I knew that the laundry room needed a little love, so I figured that was a good time to get things spruced up.

 Yep, I painted a wall black.
 Always wanted to do that.

-I recently got a Silhouette which is how I made this wall art as inspired by a pieces from homegoods.
+I recently got a Silhouette which is how I made this wall art as inspired by a pieces from Homegoods.
 This cost me $5.
 Homegoods one was $17.

 2 of my must-have additions to the new laundry room!
 And, by the way, the lost socks bin is full – how does that happen?!